No Tags Found!

 4. Misuse of medical facilities, CDA rule

-Also, the second shopkeeper gave in writing to my company that he provided just the bill, not the medicine.
+Furthermore, the second shopkeeper provided a written statement to my company confirming that they only issued the bill, not the medicine.

 From India, Mumbai